Moschorhinus

-Moschorhinus is an extinct genus of therocephalian in the family Akidnognathidae with only one species: M. kitchingi.
-It was a carnivorous synapsid which has been found in the Late Permian to Early Triassic of the South African Karoo Supergroup.
-It was a large carnivore, reaching 1.1–1.5 m in total body length with the largest skull comparable to that of a lion in size.
-It had a broad, blunt snout which bore long, straight canines.
-It appears to have replaced the gorgonopsids ecologically, and hunted much like a big cat.
-While most abundant in the Late Permian, it survived a little after the Permian Extinction, though these Triassic individuals had stunted growth.
+Moschorhinus is an extinct genus of therocephalian synapsid in the family Akidnognathidae with only one species: M. kitchingi, which has been found in the Late Permian to Early Triassic of the South African Karoo Supergroup.
+It was a large carnivorous therapsid, reaching 1.1–1.5 m in total body length with the largest skull comparable to that of a lion in size, and had a broad, blunt snout which bore long, straight canines.

+Moschorhinus appears to have ecologically replaced the gorgonopsids as an apex predator, and hunted much like a big cat.
+While most abundant in the Late Permian, it survived into the Early Triassic in small numbers after the Permian Extinction, though these Triassic survivors had stunted growth.

 Taxonomy

 The genus name Moschorhinus is derived from the Ancient Greek words μόσχος (mos'-khos) moschos for calf or young animal, and rhin/rhino- for nose or snout, in reference to its short, broad snout.
 The species name, kitchingi, refers to Mr. James Kitching, who originally found (but did not describe) the specimen.

 Kitching discovered the holotype specimen, a skull (best preserved, the palate), in the Karoo Supergroup in South Africa, near the village of Nieu-Bethesda.
 It was first described by paleontologist Robert Broom in 1920.
 It is now one of the best known and most recognizable therapsids of the supergroup.